alaffin12/stackedit/Caught by Stradh.md

 The archway is filled with a curtain of green flame.
 Any creature that starts its turn in the green flame and any creature that enters the curtain for takes 6d10 fire damage.
 A successful casting of dispel magic (DC 16) suppresses the curtain, as does any anti-magic field.

 #### T4.
 Guard Tower, Bottom Floor
 The door to this area is made of iron bound wood and has been barred from the inside.
+A DC 22 Strength (Athletics) check is required to open it.

+> A cold hearth stands across from the door, the wind howling down

 ### Amber Temple